 This advanced writing course is designed for students in the natural and social sciences.
 Students will practice and develop mastery of the conventions, formats, structures, and precise language essential for effective writing in the sciences.
-This course emphasizes writing as a process, using peer review and multiple revisions as keys to developing writing skills.
-This course satisfies NDNU's upper division writing requirement.
+This course emphasizes writing as a process, using peer review, and multiple revisions as keys to developing writing skills.
+This course satisfies the Core Curriculum Upper-Division Writing requirement.